About this program

-- complete a minimum of 40 credits of the University Curriculum, all OT prerequisites and all OT foundational courses with a minimum cumulative grade point average of 3.0;
+- Complete a minimum of 40 credits of the University Curriculum, all OT prerequisites and all OT foundational courses with a minimum cumulative grade point average of 3.0;

-- all foundational OT courses must be at a grade of B- or better; and
+- All foundational OT courses must be at a grade of B- or better; and

-- achieve a minimum science GPA of 2.75.
+- Achieve a minimum science GPA of 2.75.
 Courses that are considered in the science GPA are BIO 101 +BIO 101L, BIO 102 + BIO 102L and all the OT prerequisites

 Professional Component and Fieldwork Phases

 To progress through the program, students must meet the minimum semester GPA of 3.0 and must earn a grade of C+ or above in all didactic courses and B+ or above in all fieldwork level I courses.
 In addition, all students must acquire a “Pass” in their fieldwork level II.
-Failing to meet the aforementioned requirements will result in a referral to the Occupational Therapy Progression and Retention Committee (PRC).
+Failing to meet the aforementioned requirements will result in a referral to the Occupational Therapy Academic Progression and Retention Committee (APRC).
 The outcome of such referral may be: program probation with course remediation; a program probation with a course repeat (and repay); or a program dismissal.

 All courses must be taken sequentially as indicated in the program of study.
 Students may request in writing to the department chairperson, any deviations from the course sequence, waivers from occupational therapy courses, and/or transfer credits from other occupational therapy programs.
-All requests must be approved by the Occupational Therapy PRC and the department chairperson.
+All requests must be approved by the Occupational Therapy APRC and the department chairperson.